 Respiratory and Immune Support for the Spring

-As discussed in the last edition of the Banyan Vine newsletter, spring brings with it many challenges to the immune system and respiratory system, particularly allergens that can cause a variety of responses in the body.
-The body’s reaction to allergens, pollutants, and other irritants can be discussed in Ayurveda through the concepts of asaatmya, vitiated doshas (especially kapha), low agni, and the build up of ama, or toxic undigested material.
+Spring brings with it many challenges to the immune and respiratory systems, particularly allergens that can cause a variety of responses in the body.
+In Ayurveda, the body’s reaction to allergens, pollutants, and other irritants can be discussed through the concepts of asaatmya, vitiated doshas (especially kapha), low agni, and the buildup of ama, or toxic undigested material.
 Ayurveda also offers a variety of approaches to support healthy immune and respiratory systems.
 Some general guidelines include:

 - Boost the agni (digestive fire)